Extension of the Rosshäusern–Mauss line to twin tracks

 Commissioning: 3rd of september 2018.
 Finishing work completed by 2020

 Costs: the total costs for the dual-track expansion, including the modernisation of Rosshäusern train station, amount to around 265 million francs.
 The Federal Government and the cantons of Bern, Fribourg and Neuchâtel are financially supporting the dual-track expansion.

 What the project will achieve

-The new route, which is for the most part straight, will shorten the line by 300 metres and enable trains to travel at 160 km/h rather than 90 km/h.
-This will reduce travel times on the Bern–Neuchâtel line.
+The new route, which is for the most part straight, shortens the line by 300 metres and enables trains to travel at 160 km/h rather than 90 km/h.
+This reduces travel times on the Bern–Neuchâtel line.

 - For passengers, the dual-track expansion means more punctual trains on the Bern–Neuchâtel line; for BLS, it means an increase in operational flexibility.
 With a longer dual track, trains travelling in opposite directions no longer have to wait for one another to pass.
 Delays thus take longer to affect other trains.

-- BLS is constructing the new dual-track tunnel in accordance with the latest safety standards.
-A 50-metre-high shaft with stairs and a lift are being created in the centre of the tunnel as an emergency exit.
+- BLS has constructed the new dual-track tunnel in accordance with the latest safety standards.
+A 50-metre-high shaft with stairs and a lift have been created in the centre of the tunnel as an emergency exit.
 This emerges from the ground in the form of a small rotunda near the hamlet of Rosshäusern.
-The winding section will be straightened, thus avoiding costly restoration work to the old section and its tunnel.
+The winding section has been straightened, thus avoiding costly restoration work to the old section and its tunnel.